With water shutoff looming, Vista Shadow Mountain Apartments tenants searching for answers

 What exactly is going on at Vista Shadow Mountain is not as obvious as the awful condition of the apartments and the despair of those still living in them.

-City records show that the apartment complex, 6000 S. Memorial Drive, has 600 units, about 30 % of which are occupied.
-For myriad reasons, the number is dropping quickly, and could hit zero soon.
+City records show that the apartment complex, 6000 S. Memorial Drive, has 600 units, about 30% of which are occupied.
+For myriad reasons, the number is dropping quickly and could hit zero soon.

 The entire complex could be shut down if the property owner does not pay his $108,582 past due water bill by Thursday.